Creating IoT Mobile Apps with Blynk

 - Template: store configuration settings for your project; need to create a new template for each project

-- Device: represents your argon
+- Device: represents your Photon 2

 - Datastream: channels that send data between the device and Blynk; each variable you send needs separate datastream